hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [18:54:04](#16343240442670zWscx:gitter.im) <hiiamboris (NOT THIS ONE)>:
-name is really inconspicuous though í ½í¸‰
+name is really inconspicuous though ğŸ˜‰

 [18:54:40](#16343240802671OxXvp:gitter.im) <hiiamboris (NOT THIS ONE)>:
 it should be `trim/extra` or smth